DTD Certification Details

 Mentored Group Support:

-Participate in Certification Group Meetings online with your cohort.
-The first month is “Foundations of Practice”, which helps you to focus on your target clients; set up your paperwork; decide on a media/marketing strategy; your vision for your doula life; and preparation for client meetings.
-Foundations of Practice meets once a week for four weeks.
+We offer a six month “Foundations of Practice”, which helps you to focus on your target clients; set up your paperwork; decide on a media/marketing strategy; your vision for your doula life; preparation for client meetings, and support for attending your first births.
+Foundations of Practice meets every three weeks for six months in a small group.
+You also receive a one hour one on one session with your Coach, which you can take advantage of at anytime in the six months.

-Two weeks after the last Foundations meeting, Book Club begins.
-Book Club meets six times and meetings are every two weeks.
+Everyone is required to complete the Reading List (six print or audio books from 21 choices).
+You can upload your book response in writing or via video.
+A few times a year we offer the Reading List as a Book Club.
+Book Club meets six times and meetings are every three to four weeks.
 The first hour will cover book group discussion, and the second hour focuses on listening to your birth and client stories.
 You are responsible for making sure that the facilitator can tell that you read the book and thought about it during your discussion.

 Provide Birth Doula Support: